MLFlexer/modal.wezterm/README.md

 ## Default modes
 I have included some default modes which are opt-in as to improve performance for all users.

+### UI mode
+UI mode has vim-like bindings to navigate and modify panes, tabs and other UI elements.

+### Scroll mode
+In scroll mode you can scroll with familiar vim bindings.

 ### Enabling default modes
 If you want to enable a default mode, then you can add the following: